Licensed Yacht BrokersYachts for SaleBLUE TIME - WESTPORT FOR SALE

 Galley

-A custom 2021 island with sink expands prep surfaces and flow, complemented by a 48" Sub‑Zero refrigerator/freezer (2021), a trash compactor (2021), two Miele Contour Line series ovens (2021), a five‑burner Cooktek induction cooktop, a 2024 Hobart dishwasher, a Panasonic stainless microwave, a hot water dispenser, a Scottsman icemaker, an overhead extraction fan, and a 32" Samsung 4K UHD Smart TV (2021), together with two washers and two dryers to support extended cruising.
+A custom island crafted in 2021 anchors the galley and incorporates a sink to expand counter space and create ample room for food preparation, complemented by a pantry with dry storage shelves for extended cruising and an array of premium appliances.
+The culinary suite includes a 48" Sub-Zero refrigerator/freezer (2021), a trash compactor (2021), two Miele Contour Line Series ovens (2021), and a five-burner Cooktek induction system cooktop, supported by a Hobart dishwasher (2024), a Panasonic stainless steel microwave oven, a hot water dispenser, a Scotsman icemaker, and an overhead extraction fan, while entertainment and convenience are elevated by a 32" Samsung 4K UHD Smart TV (2021), two washers, and two dryers.

 Pilothouse